 Since students and postdocs can’t wait up to 2 years to see their manuscripts show up in a print journal, we will expedite the timeline from submission acknowledgment to print from 1 to 3 months.

-The inherent quality of Ivy League scientists / engineers / physicians / academics / students should result in an immediately respected journal, where hardcopies would be available at universities and public libraries.
+The inherent quality of scientists / engineers / physicians / academics / students from Ivy League institutions should result in an immediately respected journal, where hardcopies would be available at universities and public libraries.

 Subscription rates are $1,000 for institutions, $200 for individuals, $100 for students / medical residents, $0 for JEAMS volunteers, and FREE for the first 10 EAM inductees of each semester.
 Ideally for the introductory first year, we would try to obtain charitable donations to pay those subscription rates and mailing cost.